hogart/rpg-tools/README.md

 ### `inventory`

-Containt several method for inventory manipulation.
+Contains several method for inventory manipulation.
 Each of them accepts `attributes` object, consists at least of `equipped` object and `inventory` array. `equipped` object maps character slot names to items carried in those slots, and `inventory` is array of items.

 Every method here can throw a lot of different exceptions, because many things can go wrong.